State of the World’s Girls 2016-2017: Counting the Invisible3 October 2016

 Reports from Plan International reveal how improving the data we have about girls will help create a just world and equality for all.

 Millions of girls are ‘invisible’ to governments and policy makers because vital data is not being recorded about their lives.
-Last year, our ‘Counting the Invisible’ report revealed how improving the information we have about girls could have a massive impact on the quest for gender equality by 2030 as set by the Global Goals.
+Our ‘Counting the Invisible’ report reveals how improving the information we have about girls could have a massive impact on the quest for gender equality by 2030 as set by the Global Goals.

-‘Counting the Invisible’ explored the state of gender data and exposed the gaps.
-It uncovered the fact that we don’t count how many girls leave school because of early marriage, pregnancy or violence, or exactly how many girls give birth before they turn 15, how many hours a day they spend working, what kind of work they do and whether they get paid for it.
+‘Counting the Invisible’ explores the state of gender data and exposed the gaps.
+It uncovers the fact that we don’t count how many girls leave school because of early marriage, pregnancy or violence, or exactly how many girls give birth before they turn 15, how many hours a day they spend working, what kind of work they do and whether they get paid for it.

-It revealed that only by identifying girls’ needs and listening to their voices can we help make real change possible.
+It reveals that only by identifying girls’ needs and listening to their voices can we help make real change possible.

 2017 Update: Girls’ rights and realities